628 Middletown-Lincroft Road, Lincroft, NJ 07738

 In 1933, Harry and Katherine Neuberger purchased the 121-acre property and began transforming it from a working farm to a country estate.
 The Neubergers made a number of improvements to the property, including transforming the style of the main house to colonial revival through alternations and additions.

 The Monmouth County Board of Chosen Freeholders preserved the Neuberger property as county open space in 1990.
 The Equestrian Center is the first significant improvement to the recreation area.

 A portion of this 135-acre site is preserved as open space in the form of a vegetation management project.
 This project is being coordinated with the United States Department of Agriculture/National Resource Conservation Service and Monmouth County Agricultural Extension Office.

-The site features a short paved trail and a short unpaved trail (1.4 miles or trail.)
+The site features a 0.5 mile paved loop trail and 0.4 mile unpaved trail extension.
 Parking lot for trail is on Sunnyside Road.